tonyliang19/biof501-project/README.md

 bash run_nxf.sh # This would run the under default options above
 # If you want to resume run the pipeline, use the -r option like:
 bash run_nxf.sh -r
-# Or for a faster run of the pipeline to use smaller reference genome file
+# Or for a faster run of the pipeline use a smaller reference genome file by changing the profile config
 # Edit the PROFILE to PROFILE=docker,test and run with:
 bash run_nxf.sh
 # Equivatlently to
-nextflow run main.nf \
+Nextflow run main.nf \
     --samplesheet data/samplesheet.csv \
     --outdir results \
     -profile docker,test